curv3d/curv/docs/Module.md

 # Implementation of Functions and Modules

+The fastest path to the Minimum Viable Product now appears to be a Meaning tree interpreter, using the runtime data structures I designed for the bytecode interpreter.
+A faster evaluator is deferred until later: will consider bytecode interpreter, llvm, webassembly.

+## Functions (Meaning Tree Interpreter)

+Static function value:
+* Meaning tree (Function_Meaning?)
+  * Compile-time parameter data: array of (parameter name, has default).
+* Run-time parameter data: array of default values.

+Closure: rfunction and environment.

+Modules are functions.

 ## Functions
 I'll assume the bytecode compiler/interpreter here.
 All runtime values are boxed, which simplifies things.